Announcing the Moral Knowledge Initiative

 What YOU can do:

-- Contact us at DWMinistries@dwillard.org with recommendations and suggestions and educate us about the kinds of resources that would: a) help you communicate the problem and the solution, and b) help you share that information.
-This will be particularly helpful if you can guide us on how to reach people in your field/occupation.
+- Contact us at DWMinistries@dwillard.org with recommendations and suggestions about the kinds of resources that would: a) help you communicate the problem and the solution, and b) help you share that information.
+This will be particularly helpful if you can guide us on how to reach people in your specific field/occupation.

 - Pray for these efforts.
 The spiritual forces that have been pushing our culture away from the understanding and valuing of moral attributes have been clearly opposing this effort since Dallas began his work.
 And mark your calendars to pray for our second symposium on February 3-4, 2020.